 \section{Introduction}

-Recent scaling effort in foundation large language models \citep{gpt3_brown2020language,palm_chowdhery2022palm,bloom_scao2022bloom,llama_touvron2023} with massive pre-training data has enabled them to learn a broad range of natural language tasks through few-shot in-context learning - where a few input-output exemplars are shown as context prepended to the test input to prompt the model to predict the target answer with impressive qualities without any gradient update.
-While most LLMs were pre-trained with multilingual corpora in addition to the gigantic English corpus, and were shown to demonstrate impressive abilities in other languages \citep{gpt3_brown2020language,palm_chowdhery2022palm,bloom_scao2022bloom,llm_are_mling_cot_shi2022language,xlt_not_all_created_equal_huang2023not}, they only excel in high-resource languages, such as French.
-Further, they may still require pivoting the inputs into English, that is, performing tasks in English before reverting the response back to native outputs \citep{llm_are_mling_cot_shi2022language,xlt_not_all_created_equal_huang2023not}.
-Improving LLMs abilities in extremely low-resource languages can be even more challenging, particularly where the data coverage is less than 0.0001\% \citep{bloom_scao2022bloom} or none at all \citep{llama_touvron2023}.
-We also found that the models may confusely generate the wrong language and struggle to process low-resource non-latin scripts due to fragmented tokenization, where short texts are broken into extremely long byte-level tokens.
+Recent scaling effort in foundation large language models \citep{gpt3_brown2020language,palm_chowdhery2022palm,bloom_scao2022bloom,llama_touvron2023} with massive pre-training data has enabled them to learn a broad range of natural language tasks through few-shot in-context learning, where a few input-output exemplars are concatenated to the test input to prompt the model to predict the output and no gradient update of the model is performed.
+While most LLMs are pre-trained with multilingual corpora in addition to the gigantic English corpus, and have been shown to demonstrate impressive abilities in other languages \citep{gpt3_brown2020language,palm_chowdhery2022palm,bloom_scao2022bloom}, they only excel in high-resource languages, such as French.
+Further, they may still require pivoting the inputs into English, that is, performing tasks in English first before reverting the response back to native outputs \citep{llm_are_mling_cot_shi2022language,xlt_not_all_created_equal_huang2023not}.
+Improving LLMs' abilities in extremely low-resource languages can be even more challenging, particularly where the data coverage is less than 0.0001\% \citep{bloom_scao2022bloom} or none at all \citep{llama_touvron2023}.
+We also found that the models may confusedly respond in a wrong language or struggle with low-resource non-latin scripts due to overly fragmented tokenization, where words are broken into many byte-level tokens.